m-behery/llm-for-sql-queries/README.md

 - **`kaggle_dataset_downloader.py`** - Gets datasets from Kaggle
 - **`templates/`** - All the web page files (HTML, CSS, JavaScript) in addition to the LLM task prompt template.

-The app will create a `data/` folder automatically for your databases.
+The app will create a `data/` folder automatically for your datasets/databases.

 ## Dependencies